 Science and Engineering Research Facility

-Directly across the street from Perkins is the towering Science and Engineering Research Facility (SERF), which opened in 1997.
-Our college shares SERF with researchers from the College of Arts and Sciences.
 Engineering faculty conduct research in this building in molecular biotechnology and bioengineering, global nuclear security, water resources engineering, medical imaging registration, and analytical transmission electron microscopy.
-The college’s Scintillation Materials Research Center, is also located in SERF.
+The college’s Scintillation Materials Research Center is also located in SERF.

 Photos